Robot-assisted surgery in Augusta, Georgia

 Types of robotic gynecologic surgeries

-Thoracic (chest) surgery is used to treat many conditions in the chest cavity, such as lung cancer and esophagus diseases.
-As a leader in technology, Doctors Hospital of Augusta offers da Vinci® robotic-assisted thoracic surgery, a much less invasive approach to the traditional thoracic surgery.
+Thoracic (chest) surgery is used to treat many conditions in the chest cavity, such as lung cancer and diseases of the esophagus.

 Traditional thoracic surgery requires a long incision through the chest wall, known as a thoracotomy.
 When using the traditional approach, there are some cases where the surgeon needs to cut open the breastbone at the front of the ribcage, known as a sternotomy.